sfu-natlang/SFUTranslate/README.md

         train_file_name: the name of train files without the language extension
         test_file_name: the name of test files without the language extension
         dev_file_name: the name of dev files without the language extension
-        granularity: the direct object loader of the class translate.readers.constants.ReaderLevel used for pre-processing purposes
         dummy: Only needed if you want to use the dummy data providers
             min_len: minimum length of the generated dummy sentences
             max_len: maximum length of the generated dummy sentences